gradle/gradle/design-docs/features/build-platform/README.md

 build platform meta-data.
 - Maven and Ivy repositories can be specified as target locations.
 Other target location are out-of-scope for this story.
 - During the initialization phase of a Gradle build the DSL is evaluated.
 The underlying data structure is populated.
 - Gradle uses the build platform definition to resolve the build platform artifact.
-The artifact is represented as a JAR file accompanied by the relevant Maven or Ivy meta-data.
+The artifact is represented by a JSON file accompanied by the relevant Maven or Ivy meta-data.
 - Gradle caches the resolved artifacts in its cache in the same way as any other artifact.
 - The version used to resolve the build platform artifacts in the binary repository can involve a dynamic versioning scheme e.g. 1.+ or a changing version.
 The cache for build platform definitions would behave based on the usual TTL definitions.